 Tampering with the fire alarm or fire equipment or the setting of fires will result in disciplinary action and will be reported to the State and federal authorities.
 Burning candles or incense in a residence hall room is considered a fire hazard and is forbidden.
 Halogen lights are not permitted in student rooms due to high fire rating.

-The key fob system at Chadron State College makes life in the Residence Halls safer and more convenient for students.
-These Fobs will allow entrance into your Residence Hall main Entrance and provide added security for the Residents.
+The ID card system at Chadron State College makes life in the Residence Halls safer and more convenient for students.
+These ID cards will allow entrance into your Residence Hall main Entrance and provide added security for the Residents.

-Students will be required to use their Fob to enter the Residence Hall.
-They will be required to show their ID to the Front Desk worker up on entrance to confirm identity.
+Students will be required to use their ID card to enter the Residence Hall.

 The front doors of the residence halls will be open during the following hours: 7:00 AM-7 PM